fwojciec/w11i.me/src/posts/graphql-server-go-part1.md

 omit_slice_element_pointers: true
 ```

-Here's the brief explanation of the contents of the configuration file:
+Here's the brief explanation of the meaning of the various settings:

 - `schema` - the path to the GraphQL schema for our project;
 - `exec` - the path to the generated GraphQL execution runtime (we will never make any changes to this file);
 - `model` - the path the models generated automatically by `gqlgen` (we will never make any changes to this file);
-- `resolver` - automatically generated stubs for resolver methods we will be required to complete by hand. `gqlgen` expects that the user will customize this file so it will never be regenerated on subsequent runs of the tool unless explicitly deleted first.
+- `resolver` - the path to the file with the automatically generated stubs of the resolver methods we will be required to implement by hand.
+Since this file will have to be customized it will never be overwritten on subsequent runs of `gqlgen`, though you can always generate a fresh copy by deleting the customized file first.
-- `autobind` - this directs `gqlgen` to try and use models from another package rather than generating a new set of models.
-In this case we are pointing `gqlgen` to models generated by `sqlc` stored in our `pg` package. `gqlgen` will only generate models for structs which are not defined by the `pg` package. **It's important to reference your own project repository here**.
+- `autobind` - this directs `gqlgen` to try and use models defined in another package rather than generating a new set of models.
+In this case we are pointing `gqlgen` to the models generated by `sqlc` and stored in our `pg` package.
+This is the first step of linking our resolvers to the schema of our database. `gqlgen` will only generate models for types which are not defined by the `pg` package, which means the Input types from our GraphQL schema in this case. **Please make sure that the value of this setting references your own project repository**.
-- `models`: `ID`: `model` - GraphQL assumes that the type of `ID` field is `String`.
-However, we are using a PostgreSQL database as our backend, so it makes more sense to use `Integers` in this context.
-This configuration instructs `gqlgen` to assume `Int64` as the type of `ID`.
-The generator will automatically include code to convert between `BIGINT` values used internally by PostgreSQL and the `String` values preferred by GraphQL spec.
+- `models`: `ID`: `model` - the GraphQL spec assumes that `IDs` are of `String` type so this is also the default assumption made by `gqlgen`.
+We are using a PostgreSQL database as our backend, so it makes more sense to use `Int` values instead.
+This setting instructs `gqlgen` to use `Int64` as the type of the `ID` fields.
-- `omit_slice_element_pointers` - resolvers generated by `gqlgen` output slices of pointers as list results (for example `[]*Author`).
+- `omit_slice_element_pointers` - resolvers methods generated by `gqlgen` output slices of pointers as list results (for example `[]*Author`) by default.
 This setting changes the default behavior to output slices of values instead (for example `[]Author`).
-We do this for compatibility with `sqlc` which outputs slices of values not pointers as results of queries returning more than row from the database.
+We do this for compatibility with `sqlc`, which uses slices of values not pointers as result values of the queries it generates.

-## Generate all the things again!
+## Generate all the things!

 We are finally ready to generate our server.
 We have previously installed `gqlgen` as the dependency for our project so running the tool is as simple as: